Quantum Error Correction for Quantum Memories: Concepts of Quantum Error Correction

-{\em Maximum likelihood} decoding is the procedure by which, given a syndrome ${\bf s}$ and a coset representative $E({\bf s})$, one finds the logical operator $\overline{P}$ (which could be $I$) which has the maximum value for ${\rm Prob}([E \overline{P}])$.
-It is important to consider how efficiently (in the number $n$ of elementary qubits) this task can be done as ${\rm Prob}([E\overline{P}])$, ---essentially a partition function---, is a sum over the number of elements in $\calS$ which is exponential in $n$.
-For a simple depolarizing error model where each qubit undergoes a $X$, $Y$ or $Z$ error with probability $p/3$ and no error with probability $1-p$, we have ${\rm Prob}([E\overline{P}])=(1-p)^n \sum_{s \in \calS} \exp(-\beta |E\overline{P}s|)$ with inverse `temperature' $\beta=\ln(3(1-p)/p)$.
-For small error rates $p \ll 1$ corresponding to low temperatures $\beta \rightarrow \infty$, the value of the partition function is dominated by the contribution of the lowest-weight error(s).
-Thus, instead of maximum likelihood decoding which compares the relative values of ${\rm Prob}([E\overline{P}])$, one can also opt for {\em minimum-weight} decoding.
+For small error rates $p \ll 1$ corresponding to low temperatures $\beta \rightarrow \infty$, the value of this partition function is dominated by the spin configuration $s$ which minimizes $H_{E\overline{P}}(s)=|E \overline{P}s|$.
+Thus for sufficiently low error rates, instead of maximum likelihood decoding which compares the relative values of ${\rm Prob}([E\overline{P}])$, one can also opt for {\em minimum-weight} decoding.
 In minimum-weight decoding one simply picks an error $E(\bf s)$, consistent with the syndrome ${\bf s}$, which has minimum weight $|E|$.
-We will discuss this decoding method for the surface code in Section \ref{sec:topo}.
+We will discuss this decoding method for the surface code in Section \ref{sec:topo}. \\